 Use a date pattern in the index name to configure daily, weekly, or monthly rolling indices:

 For a reference on the date pattern format, see the Joda DateTimeFormat documentation.

 (Advanced) Tune the thread pool

-The Search plugin logs events asynchronously, which keeps performance impact on your cluster minimal.
-The plugin uses a fixed thread pool to log events.
-You can define the number of threads in the pool in
+The Search plugin logs events asynchronously, which minimizes the performance impact on your cluster.
+The plugin uses a fixed thread pool to log events:

 The default setting is